beyondthefruit/portfolio-react/README.md

 ### `App`

 Not super exciting.
 This was the first component I started to work on.
+SOme useState.

 ### `Navbar`